Give your car the protection it deserves from damage

 3. Protect your windows

-Consider using security film.
-It comes in either clear or opaque options and really does strengthen the glass and leave minimum damage if someone tries to smash their way into your vehicle.
+Consider using clear security film.
+It really does strengthen the glass and leave minimum damage if someone tries to smash their way into your vehicle.

 4. Pick your car park carefully